-APPENDIX A: CORE CAPABILITIES1
+APPENDIX B: CORE CAPABILITIES

 The following excerpts are taken from the U.S. Department of Homeland Security's National Preparedness Goal, September 2015.
+[Remove core capabilities not addressed in this exercise.]

 Planning (All Mission Areas)

 Definition: Conduct a systematic process engaging the whole community as appropriate in the development of executable strategic, operational, and/or tactical-level approaches to meet defined objectives.